alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 There's a gray area for what tools are allowed on Neopets.
 *In general*, any bot or browser extension that does game actions or browser requests for you is 100% cheating.
-Things that are quality-of-life improvements like rearranging the site layout are mostly fine.
+Things that are quality-of-life improvements like rearranging the site layout are fine.
 Anything in-between depends on if it crosses the line from quality-of-life improvement to excessive game assistance, but the line is hard to define.

 I believe the precedent is in favor of a Destruct-o-Match AI being okay.
-Solvers exist for many existing Flash games, such as an anagram solver for [Castle of Eliv Thade](https://www.jellyneo.net/?go=castle_of_eliv_thade#:~:text=Anagram Solver), Sudoku solvers for [Roodoku](https://www.jellyneo.net/?go=roodoku), and a [Mysterious Negg Cave Puzzle Solver](https://thedailyneopets.com/articles/negg-solver) for Neopets-specific puzzle formats.
+Solvers exist for many existing Flash games, such as an anagram solver for [Castle of Eliv Thade](https://www.jellyneo.net/?go=castle_of_eliv_thade#:~:text=Anagram Solver), Sudoku solvers for [Roodoku](https://www.jellyneo.net/?go=roodoku), and a [Mysterious Negg Cave Puzzle Solver](https://thedailyneopets.com/articles/negg-solver) for the Negg Cave daily puzzle.
-As long as I'm the one inputting moves the AI recommends, I should be okay.
+These all cross the line from game walkthrough to computer assisted game help, and are all uncontroversial.
+As long as I'm the one inputting moves the Destruct-o-Match AI recommends, I should be okay.

 Step 1: Rules Engine